Categories

-DMARC is an important tool for domain owners to deploy to protect the integrity of their domain and their brand.
-With DMARC, a domain owner can ensure that all uses of their domain in email are authorized, and they can request that mail receivers either reject or spam folder any email that does not pass authentication checks.
-This is all done through publishing a DNS TXT record at a defined location for the domain.
+DMARC is an important tool for domain owners to deploy to protect their domain’s and brand’s integrity.
+With DMARC, a domain owner can ensure that all uses of their domain in email are authorized.
+They can request that mail receivers either reject or spam folder any email that does not pass authentication checks.
+This is all done by publishing a DNS TXT record at a defined location for the domain.

-While DMARC is simple in concept, it can be challenging to set up properly.
-In this whitepaper, we will describe how Microsoft and Valimail complement each other to assist our mutual customers to make sure they derive all the benefits of a proper DMARC configuration.
+While DMARC is simple in concept, it can be challenging to set up correctly.
+Below, we’ll walk you through how Microsoft and Valimail complement each other to assist our mutual customers in ensuring they derive all the benefits of a proper DMARC configuration.

 DMARC is designed to validate the usage of the domain in the visible From: header in an email.
 To do so, it relies on two other email authentication technologies: Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM).

-SPF authorizes use of a domain based on the originating source address of the email message, and its purpose is to validate the usage of the domain in the Return-Path header.
-This domain is also sometimes called the bounce domain, or the envelope header domain, and is usually only visible to the servers exchanging messages, not to the recipient.
-To validate the usage of the Return-Path domain, the receiving server will look in DNS for a TXT record for the domain which contains a list of servers and networks that are authorized to send email messages using this domain.
+To validate the usage of the Return-Path domain, the receiving server will look in DNS for a TXT record for the domain, which contains a list of servers and networks authorized to send email messages using this domain.
 If the sending server is found in the allowed list in that record, then the message passes SPF validation; otherwise, it fails.

 With DMARC, a message will generally pass validation if either of the following conditions are true: